Robert M. Thompson, MAOM, Licensed Acupuncturist

 “If you always do what you have always done, then you will always get what you have always got,” said someone very wise.

-A year of concentrated contemplation and travel led Robert (Bob) to pursue an education in Chinese medicine and acupuncture.
+A year of concentrated travel and contemplation led Robert (Bob) to pursue an education in Chinese medicine and acupuncture.
 After a year of “pre-med” science coursework, he enrolled @ the New England School of Acupuncture (NESA); which is now part of the Massachusetts College of Pharmacy and Health Sciences- MCPHS.
-Bob completed the three year, nine semester NESA curriculum and graduated in 2005.
+Bob completed the three year (nine semester) NESA curriculum and graduated in 2005.

 It was while working in Chicago that Bob was first introduced to acupuncture and the depths of Chinese medical theory.
-In particular, he was thrilled to learn that this ancient system could explain the root cause of many health conditions in a simplistic manner and one that was not always consistent with the Bio-medical world.
-Bob saw this distinction as beneficial to patients.
+In particular, he was thrilled to learn that this ancient system could explain the root cause of many health conditions in a simplistic manner and one that was not always consistent with the 'conventional' medical world.
+Bob saw this alternative-yet-complementary way as beneficial for patients.

 Their methodology was a strict principle-based approach to avoid unnecessary risks while maintaining competitive returns.
 The organization created an educational program to instill this tactic.
-Investment portfolio managers from banks, credit unions and insurance companies learned the underlying mathematics (sometimes “hidden” mathematics) employed by Wall Street.
-Maxims such as “Hindsight is 20-20, only if you look back,” aided clients in adhering to principled investing decisions.
+Investment portfolio managers from banks, credit unions and insurance companies learned the underlying mathematics (often “hidden” mathematics) employed by Wall Street.
+Maxims such as “Hindsight is 20-20, only if you look,” aided clients in adhering to principled investing decisions.

-Chinese medicine “looks back” through theory derived from data accumulated via millennia of trial, error and revision!
-It is the use of such a rich principle-based theory to help folks feel better and improve their lives that led Bob to choose acupuncture and Chinese medicine as his new career.
+Chinese medicine “looks back” through theory that is derived from data, amassed over thousands of years of trial, error and revision!
+It is the use of such a rich principle-based theory to help folks to improve their lives, that led Bob to choose acupuncture and Chinese medicine as his new career.
 “Repeating proven principles greatly improves the odds of favorable results,” says Bob, repeatedly.